antarikshnarain/ArtemisLeapFrog/Range Sensor Library/README.md

 The `src` folder contains 1 file: `SEN0259.cpp`
 The `include` folder contains 2 folders: `SEN0259` and `serialib`

+## Compilation and Running
+You can run the included `compile.sh` file like this:
+`./compile.sh`
+(make sure to give this file execution permission by running `./chmod +x compile.sh`)

+If you do not want to run the bash file, you can run the following command:

+`g++ -o MainProgram src/main.cpp include/serialib/serialib.cpp include/SEN0259/SEN0259.cpp`

+The output file will be `MainProgram` which you can run using the command `./MainProgram`

 ## SEN0259.cpp
 This contains the methods to use the sensor.
 You must run `begin(port)` in order to start using the sensor.
 This tries to establish a connection with the sensor.
 After that in your function you can call `measure()` and `getDistance()` and/or `getStrength()`.
 You must call `measure()` before calling `getDistance()` or `getStrength()`.